Ms. Gaynell Thompson Duke, born April 27, 1936 in Gulfport, Mississippi, went to be with her Heavenly Father on Thursday, June 13, 2019.

 Survivors include one son, Darrell W. Duke and his wife Elizabeth Schexnider Duke, 4 grandchildren and 2 great grandchildren of Gulf Breeze, FL.
 One brother, Dr. Ray Thompson and his wife Jean Carey Thompson of Chattanooga, TN.
 One nephew, Steven Ray Thompson, his wife Sharon Garwood Thompson of Moore, OK.
 One niece, Catherine Grace Thompson of Budapest, Hungary, and three great nephews, one great niece and one great, great niece.

 A visitation will begin at 9: 00 AM, Tuesday, June 18, 2019 with funeral services at 10:00 AM at First Baptist Church, Gulf Breeze, FL.
 A graveside service will follow at Floral Hills Memorial Gardens in Gulfport, MS. Tuesday, the 18th of June, 2019 at 2:00 PM.

-To send flowers to Gaynell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gaynell Duke, please visit our floral store.